Possible Evidence for Neutral Color-Singlet $q\bar q$ Quark Matter from High-Energy Pb-Emulsion Collisions: Introduction

 Recently, in connection with possible QED(U(1))-confined $q\bar q$ QED mesons \cite{Won10,Won11,Won14,Won20,Won22,Won22a,Won22c,Won23,Won24,Won26}, it was pointed out that because quarks and antiquarks belong to the color-triplet $\bb{3}$ group and the color-antitriplet $\bb{\bar 3}$ group respectively, quarks and antiquarks can combine to form color-singlet $[q \bar q]^1$ quark matter (CSQM) and color-octet $[q \bar q]^8$ quark matter(COQM) \cite{Won26}.
 By the principle of the colorless nature of the observable entities, the formation of the lowest-energy $q\bar q$ complexes in color-octet quark matter can arise only from quarks interacting via the QCD(SU(3)) interaction.
 Similarly, by the same colorless principle, the formation of the lowest-energy $q\bar q$ complexes in color-singlet quark matter can arise only from quarks interacting via the QED(U(1)) interaction.

-The color-singlet quark matter with two flavors can be further separated into charged and neutral color-singlet quark matters (CCSQM and NCSQM).
+The color-singlet quark matter with two flavors can be further separated into neutral and charged color-singlet quark matters (neutral CSQM and charged CSQM).
 The charged color-singlet $q\bar q$ quark matter does not possess stable $q\bar q$ bound states in the QED(U(1)) interaction because of the repulsion between the quark and the antiquark with electric charges of the same sign.
-Consequently, charged color-singlet quark matter does not leave remarkable signatures of its existence.
+Consequently, charged color-singlet quark matter may not leave remarkable signatures of its existence.
+Because such a term appears so often on so many occasions, we shall often conveniently use the term ``color-singlet quark matter'' to stand implicitly for ``neutral color singlet quark matter'' and add the additional `neutral' or `charged' attribute if ambiguity arises.

 In the neutral color-singlet $q\bar q$ quark matter sector, however, a quark and an antiquark interacting only via the QED interaction may form stable and confined colorless $q\bar q$ QED mesons non-perturbatively with masses in the region of many tens of MeV, arising from the Schwinger confinement mechanism for the open string QED flux-tube with the corresponding attractive linear QED(U(1)) interaction between the quark and the antiquark \cite{Sch62,Sch63,Won09,Won10,Won11,Won14,Won20,Won22,Won22a,Won22c,Won23,Won24,Won26}.
 The mass of the isoscalar QED meson with $I$=0 and $I_z=0$ was estimated to be about 17 MeV and the mass of the isovector QED meson with $I$=1 and $I_z=0$ was estimated to be about 38 MeV \cite{Won10,Won20}.
-An independemt derivation of these masses using quantized Volkov states in (3+1)D QED, without adjusting paremeters, has been given by Varro \cite{Var24}, yielding $m_X=17.0$ MeV and $m_E=38.0$ MeV, in agreement with the QED meson predictions.
+An independent derivation of these masses using quantized Volkov states in (3+1)D QED, without adjusting parameters, has been given by Varro \cite{Var24}, yielding $m_X=17.0$ MeV and $m_E=38.0$ MeV, in agreement with the QED meson predictions.
 The experimental observations of the anomalous soft photons at CERN \cite{Per09,DEL10}, the hypothetical X17 boson with a mass about 17 MeV at ATOMKI \cite{Kra16,X1722}, DUBNA\cite{Abr23}, and HUS\cite{Tra24}, and another hypothetical E38 boson \cite{Van13} with a mass about 38 MeV at DUBNA\cite{Abr23} hold promising experimental evidence for the existence of such QED mesons and possible neutral color-singlet quark matter (NCSQM) at $T=0$ \cite{Won26}.
-The prominent presence of a resonance at 19$\pm$1 MeV in the Pb-emulsion data in Fig.\ 1 \cite{Jai07} provides an independent confirming evidence for the existence of the hypothetical X17 particle.
+The prominent presence of a narrow resonance at 19$\pm$1 MeV in the Pb-emulsion data in Fig.\ 1 \cite{Jai07} provides an independent confirming evidence for the existence of the hypothetical X17 particle.